opentelekomcloud-infra/zuul/doc/source/drivers/azure.rst

       .. attr:: volume-size
          :type: int

-         When booting an image from volume, this indicates the size of the created volume, in GB.
+         The size of the operating system disk, in GiB.

    .. attr:: flavors
       :type: dict